nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 http://localhoast:8080/
 ```

-If we access this address in the browser, open up dev tools, you can see the index.js log that we added in `index.js`, and if we go ahead and make a change to this, write to the browser, and you can see it works as expected.
+If we access this address in the browser, open up dev tools, you can see the `index.js` log that we added in `index.js`, and if we go ahead and make a change to "Hello!", write to the browser, and you can see it works as expected.